attadanta/rdf-mapper/CONTRIBUTING.md

 ## Suggestions for Further Development

  * Provide implementations for CSV and/or SQL sources.
+ * Provide configuration options for `XMLMapper` to exclude some types or to export just a specific set to make the consequent spec editing more convenient.
  * Indicate the locations of the violations in offenses.
  * Extend the mapping schema with syntactic checks on element values.
  * Extend the identifier field with non-integer values so that loosely structured sources could be used.